kach/memo/README.md

 memo stands for: mental modeling, memoized matrix operations, model-expressed-model-optimized, and metacognitive memos.

 > [!NOTE]
-> memo is currently in "public beta".
-Though we have many active users, there may be some sharp edges and the language may occasionally change in backward-incompatible ways.
-We are on track to offer a first _stable_ release of memo in February 2025.
-For updates on memo's development, we encourage you to subscribe to our low-traffic monthly announcements mailing list [here](https://lists.csail.mit.edu/mailman/listinfo/memo-lang).
+> For updates on memo's development, we encourage you to subscribe to our low-traffic monthly announcements mailing list [here](https://lists.csail.mit.edu/mailman/listinfo/memo-lang).

 ## Installing memo